prl-mushr/mushr-website/content/tutorials/noetic_quickstart.md

 Close the terminal and open a new one.
 Then run
 {{< highlight bash >}} $ mushr_noetic {{< / highlight >}}

 This should start up the docker container.
 If the prefix switches to `root`, the installation was successful.
+If not, please check the "Troubleshooting" section at the end of the tutorial.

 In the same terminal, build the stack
 {{< highlight bash >}} $ source .bashrc && cd catkin_ws && catkin build {{< / highlight >}}